Cybersecurity Training Videos: 10 Best Examples for Staying Secure in a Digital World

 Brilliantly acted and sharply written, this one entertains while still making its point clear to the viewers.

-This is a great example of how you can use the power of storytelling in employee training!
+This is a great example of using storytelling in employee training for the best cybersecurity skills.

-By presenting a character in a commonplace situation, the viewer can connect with the story in a personal way.
+By presenting a character in a commonplace situation, the viewer is able to connect with the story in a personal way.

 And through this, the story teaches its audience about the risks involved in oversharing on social media.